Jiwoo0920/CS1XA3/Project03/README.md

 ## **1) User Authentication:**
 ### **1) Login:**
 * When you go to **https://mac1xa3.ca/u/leej229/project3.html** page, the first thing you'll see is a Login page with two fields: **Username** and **Password**
-* If you already have an account, fill out the Username and Password fields and click on the **Login** Butto
+* If you already have an account, fill out the Username and Password fields and click on the **Login** Button
 * If the user is authenticated, the game screen will show up and you can begin to play!
 * If the user is not authenticated, an error message will show up on the bottom of the screen to notify the user

 ### **2) Sign Up:**
-* If you don't have an account already, click on the **Sign Up** button, and a Sign Up screen will show up
+* If you don't have an account already, click on the **Sign Up** button, and a sign up screen will show up
 * The sign up screen also has two fields: **Username** and **Password**
-* Fill out the fields and click on **Sin Up** button to sign up
+* Fill out the fields and click on **Sign Up** button to sign up
 * You should not leave either of Username or Password empty
 * You cannot sign up if the username already exists
 * If either one of the above happens, an error message will show up on the bottom of the screen to notify the user